 The main Buddhist temple of medieval Kira, built under the local lord Kirazoro Saijo.
 Many cultural assets are preserved here.

-“Miso Park” is a theme park where you can enjoy miso operated by Hatoya.
-You can visit the miso storehouse and experience making miso.
-There are also shops selling miso, soy sauce and sweets.
+“Miso Park” is a theme park where you can enjoy miso run by Hatoya.
+You can tour the miso brewery and experience various things.
+There are also shops that sell miso, soy sauce, and sweets.

 The houses along this narrow street connecting Ten’nōmachi to Sakanamachi best preserve the atmosphere and appearance of the old castle town of Nishio.